dataloop-ai/dtlpy-documentation/tutorials/model_management/introduction/chapter.md

 All models can be viewed in one place, and different model versions can be compared and evaluated with user-selected metrics.

-#### Offline vs online mode

-Model management can be used in two modes: offline (for local model training) or online (for integration into the Dataloop platform).

-In "offline" mode, users can run and train models on their local machine using local data, and can compare model configurations and metrics on the platform.
-“Offline” requires minimal platform integration, and can be used after dl.Package and dl.Model entities are created.
-This mode allows only visualizing metrics exported from the (local) model training session.

-In “offline” mode, code and weights are not saved anywhere in the Dataloop platform.
-Only model metrics are saved and viewable at a later time.

 ![An example of model metrics](../../../assets/images/model_management/metrics_example.png)

-In "online" mode, models can be trained to be deployed anywhere on the platform.
-For example, you can easily create a button interface to use your model to inference on a new data item and view it on the platform.

-To do this, you need to create a ModelAdapter class and implement the required functions to build the Dataloop API.

-“Online” mode also includes all the platform features mentioned above in “offline” mode.